 This post contains compensated links.

-The Watchman Trail ends at a large plateau where hikers are rewarded with sweeping views of the valley from north to south.
+The Watchman Trail ends at a large plateau where hikers are rewarded with sweeping views of the Zion Canyon valley from north to south.
 The scenery is truly breathtaking and showcases why Zion National Park is so popular.

-Another nice thing about this hike is that it conveniently begins at the Zion National Park Visitor Center, allowing you to hike without a shuttle ride within the park.
-A great option for days when the wait for the shuttle is long!
+Another nice thing about the Watchman hike is that it conveniently begins at the Zion National Park Visitor Center, allowing you to hike without a shuttle ride within the park.

 Watchman Trail Hike Stats

-Elevation Gain: This hike has a steady, but moderate incline the entire way.
-There are no really hard parts to this hike, just a steady effort the entire way up.
-The official elevation gain for this hike is 368 feet / 112m, but our GPS clocked in at 560 feet / 170m.
+This excellent Zion hike has a steady, but moderate incline the entire way.
+There are no really hard parts to the Watchman Trail, just a steady effort the entire way up.

 The Watchman Zion Location

-How to Get There: To find a Zion National Park parking spot, you’ll need to arrive quite early in the day, especially during peak times.
+To find a Zion National Park parking spot, you’ll need to arrive quite early in the day, especially during peak times.
 We got there at 8am on a Sunday in April and the lot was nearly full.

 If you aren’t an early riser, you can take a free shuttle bus from many spots in the town of Springdale to the park gates.
 There are plenty of paid parking spaces in Springdale, but these also fill up early during peak times.